alxdavids/draft-privacy-pass/draft-privacy-pass.md

   }
 ~~~

-If "error" is not returned, then it instead returns the entire object.
+If `error` is not returned, then it instead returns the entire object.
 We also
-abuse notation and also use ciph = retrieve(server_id, "ciphersuite") to refer
+abuse notation and also use `ciph = retrieve(server_id, "ciphersuite")` to refer
 to retrieving the ciphersuite for the server configuration.

 ## Key revocation

 If a server must revoke a key, then it uses a separate member with label
-"revoke" corresponding to an array of revoke versions associated with key
+`revoke` corresponding to an array of revoke versions associated with key
 commitments.
-In the above example, if "server_2" needs to revoke the key with
+In the above example, if `server_2` needs to revoke the key with
-version "1.0", then it appends a new "revoke" member with the array `[ "1.0" ]`.
+version `1.0`, then it appends a new `revoke` member with the array `[ "1.0" ]`.
 Any future revocations can simply be appended to this array.
 For an example, see
 below.